-Often described as the backbone of a garden, shrubs are generally reliable bloomers.
+Often described as the backbone of a garden, flowering shrubs are generally reliable bloomers.
 Reliability is important to me, and so is hardiness.
-I am sorry to let you know that any plants which hope to do well in our yard must thrive on neglect.
+I am sorry to let you know that any plants which hope to do well in our yard must be low maintenance thrive on very little care.
 Our flowering shrubs definitely fall into this category.
 If you see a plant you like on my list, you can just assume that it is low-maintenance.
 Some of the most beautiful blooms in our yard are found on our shrubs.
 A few of the shrubs were given to us as gifts for Mother’s Day or as a Teacher Appreciation gift, making them all the more special.

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to one of my favorite gardening books.
 Just click on the link, then browse around and do your shopping.